 As a school we follow the 2014 National Curriculum and cover the subjects and topics as outlined in the statutory guidance.

-Mrs M Moore has curriculum responsibility for science and can be contacted if you require further information.
+Mrs M Kilpatrick has curriculum responsibility for science and can be contacted if you require further information.

 Please contact the school office for further details.